Skip to main content

 R. C. Hussey and Victorian Influence

-In 1863 the Victorian architect undertook work on the church that was described a non-essential however the work conducted is not well documented.
-The work known to be conducted was the addition of the red and black tiling throughout, repairs to the pillars and uncovering of a carving of a French monk commissioning a deacon which had been hidden for many years before.
-Other additions were the current pews, the wooden reredos behind the altar table and other general repairs were carried out at this time.
+In 1863, R.C.
+Hussey, a Victorian architect, undertook work on the church that was described as "non-essential" but, due to this classification, the work conducted is not well documented.
+However, the addition of the red and black tiling throughout, repairs to the pillars, and an uncovering of a carving of a French monk commissioning a deacon, which had been hidden for many years before, was recorded.
+Other additions were the current pews, the wooden reredos behind the altar table, and other general repairs were carried out at this time.

 Grade 1 listing